-EXCLUSIVE JURISDICTION FOR DECIDING LEGAL DISPUTES RELATING TO AN ALLEGED BREACH OF WARRANTY OR OTHERWISE RELATING TO YOUR PURCHASE OR OWNERSHIP OF THE RV MUST BE FILE DIN THE COURTS WITHIN THE STATE OF MANUFACTURE, WHICH IS INDIANA.
-THIS LIMITED WARRANTY SHALL BE INTERPRETED AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF INDIANA.
+EXCLUSIVE JURISDICTION FOR DECIDING LEGAL DISPUTES RELATING TO AN ALLEGED BREACH OF WARRANTY OR OTHERWISE RELATING TO YOUR PURCHASE OR OWNERSHIP OF THE RV MUST BE FILE DIN THE COURTS WITH-IN THE STATE OF MANUFACTURE, WHICH IS INDIANA.
+THIS LIMITED WAR-

+RANTY SHALL BE INTERPRETED AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF INDIANA.
 THIS WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS, AND YOU MAY ALSO HAVE OTHER RIGHTS THAT VARY FROM STATE TO STATE OR PROVINCE TO PROVINCE.
 ALL ACTIONS OF ANY KIND RELATING TO THE RV SHALL BE DECIDED BY A JUDGE RATHER THAN A JURY.

-STARCRAFT RV

-903 S. Main Street P.O.
-Box 460 Middlebury, IN 46540 Telephone: 800-945-4787
+STARCRAFT RV 903 S. Main Street \ P.O.
+Box 460 \ Middlebury, IN 46540 Telephone: (800) 283-8267 easily identified by the red latches and label.